-It is the policy of the Chatham Housing Authority to complete these work requests within seven maintenance.
-By following this procedure, the Chatham Housing Authority believes it can achieve both good resident service and a maintenance system that completes the most important work first and in the most cost-effective manner.
+It is the policy of the Norwood Housing Authority to complete these work requests within seven (7) days.
+However, unless the request is an emergency or entails work that compromises the habitability of the unit, these requests will not be given a priority above scheduled routine and preventive maintenance.
+By following this procedure, the Norwood Housing Authority believes it can achieve both good resident service and a maintenance system that completes the most important work first and in the most cost effective manner.